MiriamPapp/photo-forum/docs/envsetup.md

 # Result

-The result of your work is the defined environment variable and the top level directory which will contain all needed tools to run Photo form.
+The result of your work is the defined environment variable and the top level directory which will contain all needed tools to run Photo-Forum.

-Now go back to the _"[Start page](../index)"_ anf follow the instructions to install Python.
+Now go back to the _"[Start page](../index)"_ and follow the instructions to install Python.